Drinking driving laws in Ireland that you should take care of

 Drinking driving rules in Ireland- driving laws in Ireland

-According to Sheena Horgan, the CEO of Drinkaware “The reality is that these off-the-shelf breathalysers are not developed using the same medical and safety technology standards as those used by officials like An Garda Síochána.
-While a personal breathalyser can be useful for information purposes, the results should not be taken as a clear indication that you are under the limit.
+According to Sheena Horgan, the CEO of Drinkaware, “The reality is that these off-the-shelf breathalyzers are not developed using the same medical and safety technology standards as those used by officials like An Garda Síochána.
+While a personal breathalyzer can be useful for information purposes, the results should not be taken as a clear indication that you are under the limit.
 There is still a potential chance that you will be over the limit if stopped at an official Gardai checkpoint.

 Try here the Drinks Calculator to know how many hours alcohol will take to leave your system.